5 Techniques to Handle Imbalanced Data For a Classification Problem

 Introduction

-If you have already dealt with classification problems, you must have faced instances where one of the target class labels’ numbers of observation is significantly lower than other class labels.
-This type of dataset is called an imbalanced class dataset which is very common in practical classification scenarios.
-Any usual approach to solving this kind of machine learning problem often yields inappropriate results.
+Classification problems are pretty common in the machine-learning world.
+In the classification problem, we try to predict the class label by studying the input data or predictor where the target or output variable is a categorical variable.
+If you have already dealt with classification problems, you must have encountered instances where one of the target class labels of observation is significantly lower than other class labels.
+This dataset type is called an imbalanced class dataset, often referred to as data imbalance, and it is common in practical classification scenarios.
+Any usual approach to solving this machine-learning problem often yields inappropriate results.
+In this article, we will discuss how to handle an imbalanced dataset, the problem regarding its prediction, and how to deal with such data more efficiently than the traditional approach.

 This article was published as a part of the Data Science Blogathon.

-What is Imbalanced Data and How to Handle it?
+What is Imbalanced Data, and How to Handle it?

 what is Imbalanced Data

-More such example of imbalanced data is:
+More such examples of imbalanced dataset are:

 Problems with Handling Imbalanced Data Classification